Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 📌 Conclusion:

     The CAN-Controlled Automotive Info Display System effectively monitors key vehicle parameters like engine temperature and fuel level, displaying the data in real-time on an LCD.
-By using the CAN protocol for communication between modules, the system enhances vehicle diagnostics and safety,providing    valuable information to the driver.
+By using the CAN protocol for communication between modules,the system enhances vehicle diagnostics and safety,providing     valuable information to the driver.